gregwhitaker/lmax-example/README.md

 # lmax-example
 A simple example of using the [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) with multiple event types.

+The example contains two event types, `HelloEvent` and `GoodbyeEvent`, as well as three event handlers.
+One handler handles HelloEvents, another GoodbyeEvents, and a third handles all of the above types.

 ## Running the Example
 Run the following command to start the example application: